DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The Pros

 Epidemic Sounds provides one of the largest libraries on the internet.
-Just for gun sounds alone ranges from 700 – 1,000 SFX per category.
+Just for gun sounds alone, it ranges from 700 – 1,000 SFX per category.

-Is Epidemic Sound a little pricey?
-Yes.
-But you get what your money’s worth.
-A personal account gets you to access to 35,000 tracks and 90,000 sound effects.
-Each track and sound effect is considered the highest quality on the internet.
+A personal account gives you access to 35,000 tracks and 90,000 sound effects, each considered the highest quality on the Internet.

 The website layout and features are top-of-the-line.
 When in the market for royalty-free sound effects, the presentation and accessibility of the platform and service can make or break the deal for paid subscriptions.